yogesh2jadhav/candleWeb/README.md

   6. Step 5 will give one Candle stick value for one set of min.<BR>
   7. Array is getting created of Candle stick.<BR><BR>

-  Expected Fronend should make this rest call per 1min/ 15 min<BR>
+  Expected Fronend should make this rest call per 1min/ 15 min / etc<BR>